TechneWare/SmarterMail.Cli/README.md

 ```

 With all this done, we can now:
-- Type `Print Hello World!` into the command prompt and it will do just that.
+- Type `Print Hello World!` into the command prompt, and it will do just that.
-- Type `Help Print` into the command prompt and it will display the information about how to call the command and it's description(s)
+- Type `Help Print` into the command prompt, and it will display the information about how to call the command and its description(s)

 ## Command naming
 Commands are searched for by:
 - An exact match of any of the `CommandAlternates`
 - If that fails, then a starts with match is done on the `CommandName`

-If for some reason two commands are returned; either you used a duplicate CommandAlternate or two or more CommandName(s) start the same, then it will fail to execute and display information about what possible commands you might have meant.
+If, for some reason, two commands are returned, either because you used a duplicate CommandAlternate or because two or more CommandName(s) start the same, then it will fail to execute and display information about what possible commands you might have meant.

-For exampel, if you enter `p hello world`, you might expect it to print hello world, but instead you will get the following back:
+For example, if you enter `p hello world`, you might expect it to print hello world, but instead, you will get the following back:
 ```logos
 Did you mean one of these?
 Print                    -Prints a message to the output